 The Dallas Innovation Alliance (DIA), a 501c(3) Public-Private Partnership dedicated to the development and execution of a multi-phased smart city strategy for Dallas, has publicly unveiled its vision for its living lab in the West End, as part of the burgeoning Dallas Innovation District.
 The vision was revealed via concept renderings from BOKA Powell, and a virtual reality experience from Dallas-based 900lbs of Creative.
 These visual and immersive tools provide a view into what the West End looks like today, and what it will look like with smart elements incorporated into the living lab in the coming months.

 The DIA will address key challenges faced by Dallas, and cities around the world, around aging infrastructure, strained natural and fiscal resources, and increased density in the urban core, while providing the technology and connectivity needed to power the future for all Dallasites.
 The DIA operates from the definition that a smart city is one where technological and social infrastructures accelerate sustainable economic development, conserves resources and improves the quality of life for its citizens.
 Data captured in the Living Lab will be available via the Dallas Open Data portal, as well as on an integrated platform.

 The West End living lab will include smart city elements including:

 2. Interactive Digital Kiosks: a series of kiosks will be deployed in the West End, which will provide a key focal point for citizen engagement, alongside delivery of public services, provision of public Wi-Fi, USB charging stations, emergency services, and wayfinding /transit options.
 Additional open source platform possible to provide a key application allowing for direct engagement with the city, events and services.
 Exact components of the hardware, and of the internal software can be customized to fit Dallas’ needs.
 [Installed March 2017]

 3. Network Connectivity: Fiber and cellular networks will provide full coverage, powering the living lab.
+[Active March 2017]

 4. Public Wi-Fi will be available in the West End living lab.
 [Estimated launch of summer/fall 2017]

 5. Smart Parking: Infrastructure will be installed allowing for monitoring and visibility into available parking options, with the potential to locate and reserve parking ahead of time.
 Benefits include an improved citizen experience, increased parking utilization rates and decreased traffic congestion/CO2 emissions.
 A large proportion of urban congestion is directly related to cars looking for parking.
 [Estimated launch of summer/fall 2017]

 9. End-to-End Mobility App: Working with key partners, the Dallas Innovation Alliance will facilitate an end-to-end mobility application, allowing citizens a single point solution, incorporating all modes of transit, including: mass transit, car, rideshare, bike sharing, walking and smart parking solutions.
 Benefits include ability to weigh mixed modes of transit, choose your journey based on user priority including length of trip, cost of trip or taking the greenest possible option.